mwouts/nbpercent/README.md

 - identify possible sponsors for the project (I would like to get funding for working on this)
 - identify technical correspondents to ease future integration with the main notebook editors (i.e. Jupyter, VS Code, PyCharm Professional)

-If you would like to help with the project, please contact me - my email is on [my GitHub account](https://github.com/mwouts/).

 ## Proposed scope

 - The percent format with outputs works for all up-to-date notebooks (cell ids are required i.e. notebook format should be at least 4.5)